How To Find Estate Sales

 I usually scope out the main floor first, the basement second, then upstairs.
 For the most part, upstairs will be bedroom home decor, clothing, and bathroom accouterments.
-Unless I’m searching for vintage clothing, a headboard or art, upstairs is not my jam.
+Unless I’m searching for vintage clothing, a headboard, or artwork, upstairs is not my jam.
 Basements can be hit or miss.
 They can be filled with mold, mildew, and cleaning products…but if you’re lucky, the homeowners never purged.
 This is where you find vintage gold.
 Also, don’t forget the garage and back patio.

 5. What To Bring To An Estate Sale

 I have a few essentials I always take with me.
 Most often used are Post-It notes and a black Sharpie, measuring tape, cloth tote bag, flashlight, umbrella, and lots of cash.
 Oh, and I should also mention, there are things I do not bring.
 Jewelry…don’t wear fancy diamonds if you want a deal.
 Leave the Louis Vuitton bag at home.
 Don’t wear heels.
 Don’t wear skinny jeans you can’t bend in.
 Don’t wear a poncho (I learned this one the hard way).
 Also, a random side note, ponchos are extremely difficult when you have to go pee.